pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 "They are all hollow," Soren murmured to the pulsing images on the screen, his voice a low, confessional whisper.
 "All of them.
 Dust and echoes.
 You hunger for a true soul.
 For the source."

 He picked up a heavy gauge interface needle, its tip gleaming.
 This was not a data-slate transfer.
 This was a communion of flesh and wire.
-He was not uploading a file.
 He was offering a piece of himself.

 He slid the needle into the port at the base of his own skull.